sw-code/sw-code.github.io/_posts/2023-10-25-making-unity-a-decent-employee-1.md

 YOU SAID ITS THE SAME!!!1

 > Jeff
-it's the same script file name. i didn't check the code inside. you didn't tell me to compare each line in the file!!?
+it's the same script file
+so i didn't check the code inside. you didn't tell me to compare each line in the file!!?

 > You have blocked 'Jeff (jefferson_magnotastic_x3000)'.
-> Unblock to see their new messages.
+> Unblock this person to see newer messages.
 ```

 ### WTjeFf?!